 The Sasakawa USA Emerging Experts Delegation (SEED) Program seeks to engage the next generation of U.S. policy experts on Japan and to improve their understanding of U.S.-Japan relations.
 The program offers its participants: a series of pre-trip briefings that introduce U.S.-Japan relations, a week-long trip to Tokyo to meet with Japanese policymakers and experts, and post-trip opportunities for publication and networking.

-The Sasakawa USA In-Depth Research Trip will provide a selected alumni with an opportunity to return to Japan for a deeper understanding of common challenges in the U.S.-Japan relationship and build on the knowledge they gained from their initial delegation trip to Japan.
+The Sasakawa USA In-Depth Research Trip provides selected alumni with an opportunity to return to Japan for a deeper understanding of common challenges in the U.S.-Japan relationship and build on the knowledge they gained from their initial delegation trip to Japan.

 The Sasakawa USA Journalism Fellowship offers an opportunity for U.S.-based journalists to travel to Japan and conduct field reporting that delves deep into the economic, social, cultural, environmental, and energy-policy challenges facing the country.
 This program helps make independent coverage of neglected issues possible, bringing fresh, innovative coverage of topics that highlight Japan to American audiences.